Forensic DNA Relationship Testing

 Our professionals within Forensic Relationship Testing services are committed to maintaining the highest quality standards in the laboratory.
 We are dedicated to a system of process improvement, which includes feedback from our clients.

 Laboratory accreditation is highly regarded both nationally and internationally as an indicator of technical and managerial competence.
-Our Forensic Relationship Testing laboratory is accredited by Forensic Quality Services (FSQ) for relationship testing through DNA analysis.
+Our Forensic Relationship Testing laboratory is accredited by ANSI-ASQ National Accreditation Board (ANAB) for relationship testing through DNA analysis.

-Our laboratory has also been accredited by FQS as an ISO/IEC 17025 testing laboratory.
+Our laboratory has also been accredited by ANAB as an ISO/IEC 17025 testing laboratory.
 ISO/IEC 17025 laboratory accreditation uses criteria and procedures for technical competence to assure customers the test, calibration and measurement data provided by the laboratory are accurate and reliable.
 In addition, our Forensic DNA laboratory provides databasing services to the forensic science community.